"If you kill a whale, you get Greenpeace and Jacques Cousteau on your back. But wipe out sardines and you get a canning subsidy."

 - Wicked Cultured: Benoit has pretensions of this; he speaks knowledgeably on such subjects as architecture and classical music, and what he lacks in actual knowledge he makes up in enthusiasm.

 - Would Hurt a Child: Benoit doesn't like infanticide, but it's because there's no money to be made with them.
-When he has to kill one who witnessed his parents' murder, Benoit does it without hesitation and mentions it being the second or third child he kills in five years.
+When he has to kill one who witnessed his parents' murder, Benoit does it without hesitation and mentions it being the second or third child he's killed in five years.

-- You Bastard: You're voluntarily watching a film about a man going around killing people.
+- You Bastard: You're voluntarily watching a film about a man going around murdering people.
 What kind of monster does that make you?